Intersection of (1,1)-currents and the domain of definition of the Monge-Ampere operator

 \section{Introduction}

 Let $\Omega$ be a domain in $\C^n$ and let $u$ be a plurisubharmonic (p.s.h.\ for short) function on $\Omega$.
-A question of central importance in Pluripotential Theory and its applications is whether one can define the Monge-Amp\` ere measure in a meaningful way.
+A question of central importance in pluripotential theory and its applications is whether one can define the Monge-Amp\` ere measure in a meaningful way.
 Recall that $\dc:= \frac{i}{2\pi} (\overline \partial - \partial)$ and $\ddc = \frac{i}{\pi} \partial \bar \partial$.

 For bounded p.s.h.\ functions, the definition of $(\ddc u)^n$ and the study of its fundamental properties are due to Bedford-Taylor \cite{Bedford_Taylor_76}.
 The problem of finding the largest class of p.s.h.\ functions where the Monge-Amp\` ere operator is suitably defined and continuous under decreasing sequences was studied for a long time and a complete characterization of this class was finally achieved by Cegrell \cite{cegrell:def-MA} and B\l ocki \cite{blocki:domain-MA}.
-We denote this class by $\mathcal D(\Omega)$ and call it the B\l ocki-Cegrell class or, more informally, the domain of definition of the Monge-Amp\`ere operator, see Definition \ref{def:MA}.
+We denote this class by $\mathcal D(\Omega)$ and call it the \textit{B\l ocki-Cegrell class}.

 5pt